Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/readme.md

 ## Before You begin

-Before you begin, you should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this GitHub repository to you own GitHub account - i.e., make it your own.
+Before you begin, you should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this GitHub repository to you own GitHub account to make it your own.

-> Tip: Sign up to GitHub for free here: [join](github.com/join).
+> Tip: Sign up to GitHub for free: [join](github.com/join).

+### Purpose

 The purpose of the Azure SaaS Dev Kit is to boost your SaaS journey by providing a foundation and a solid start.
 It is however just a start and soon you will want to make your own changes and evolve the repo into something that is yours.

-By starting with forking the repository, you will be ready to [commit](https://github.com/git-guides/git-commit) and check in your own code to your own repository of the ASDK.
-You will also be able to leverage [GitHub Actions](https://github.com/features/actions) to deploy you're code and updates seamlessly.
+By starting by forking the repository, you will be ready to [commit](https://github.com/git-guides/git-commit) and check in your own code to your own repository of the ASDK from the very beginning.
+You will also be able to leverage [GitHub Actions](https://github.com/features/actions) to deploy you're code and updates to production seamlessly.

-## Why Using a Deployment Script?

-*Question*: Can't I automate deployment using [ARM](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/overview) or even better [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep)?

-*Answer*: Yes, and no. In fact Bicep is used when ever possible as part of the deployment script.
-Yet, the ASDK Identity Foundation relies on [Azure Active Directory B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/overview) as well as defining [Azure Active Directory App Registrations](https://learn.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added).
-At the time of writing those resources and their configurations cannot be automated by ARM and Bicep.
+For more details please read the [FAQ](./faq.md):

 ## Running the Deployment Script

 Running the deployment script requires utilizing a container and Docker.

-Using a container will ensure that you have all the required dependencies in their correct configurations in a controlled environment.
-This will also minimize the chances that some other properties of your existing environment might with the script, or that the script inadvertently will interferes with your existing environment.

 ### Prerequisites